smccrindle/comp2081/README.md

-# comp2081
+# COMP2081

-This repository contains all the start code for the lessons from course COMP2081.
+This repository contains all the start code for the lessons from the course COMP2081.